floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 **exclude_index_permissions:** You can specify index permissions here, which an auth token may never grant.
 This option is empty by default.
 The format of this option is identical to the `exclude_index_permissions` setting in  in [role definitions](../_docs_roles_permissions/configuration_roles_permissions.md).

+**freeze_privileges:** This option controls how users can use the `freeze_privileges` attribute in create auth token request bodies.
+This defaults to `user_chooses` which allows users to choose whether they want to create a config snapshot or not.
+If you specify `always`, all auth token creation requests will create a snapshot the role configuration; the user won't be able to choose.
+If you specify `never`, no auth token creation requests will create such a snapshot.
+Note that changes to this config option won't affect auth tokens which have been already created.

 ### Authentication Domain

 In addition to the `auth_token_provider` config, you have to configure a separate [authentication domain](../_docs_auth_auth/auth_auth_configuration.md#authentication) in the `authc` section.